It is the elevation of the intracranial pressure due to the alteration of the mechanisms regulating the intracranial pressure.

 - Osmotic diuretics: 3%, 5% or 7.5% Hypertonic saline solution.

-- Fluid management: the drainage of cerebrospinal fluid through an intraventricular catheter with the use of osmotic diuretics (Ringer-Lactate, Saline Hypertonic Solution and Dextran).
+- Fluid management: using osmotic diuretics for cerebrospinal fluid drainage through an intraventricular catheter (Ringer-Lactate, Saline Hypertonic Solution, and Dextran).

 - Coticoesteroides: la Dexametazona, Alfametilprednisolona y Tirilazad.